jsteele619/chess_scraping_project/README.md

 ## Technical Explanation

-_Please make sure to make your own config.py file with the following format: login = ("username:password")_
+_Please make sure to make your own config.py file with the following format: login = ("username:password")_ _You should have PostgresSQL installed in your computer, and you might need to create a database named chess_db_

 Run all cells in "chess_df_and_graphs.ipynb.
 You are prompted to input the username.
 After several moments, the relevant graphs save to graphs/{username}.
 The created dataframe saves to csv_files/{username}.csv